iRaziul/dot-env-editor/README.md

 $editor->write();
 ```

-### You can use chaining methods for fluent interface 😘
+### You can use chaining methods for a fluent interface 😘

 ```php
 DotEnvEditor::load($envPath, true)